pajarorrojo/es-theme-PlayStation-X/README.md

 ## An improved game lists enviroment!

-Since version 37 the game list combines the following theme options: 6 view types (detailed, grid, horizontal carousel, classic carousel, full grid and Game by game), all scraped image formats for both the main position and within the grid (image, thumbnail, marquee, fanart, boxart, boxback, cartridge, and titleshot, or none), 5 ways to display game videos (window, background video, within the grid, and overlay, or none), background fanart, and the ability to hide or show game descriptions and extra information.
+Since version 37 the game list combines the following theme options: 6 view types (detailed, grid, horizontal carousel, ps4Style carousel, full grid and Game by game), all scraped image formats for both the main position and within the grid (image, thumbnail, marquee, fanart, boxart, boxback, cartridge, and titleshot, or none), 5 ways to display game videos (window, background video, within the grid, and overlay, or none), background fanart, and the ability to hide or show game descriptions and extra information.
 And of course, all adapted to the screen aspect ratios already supported by the theme.

 [![Playstation X 37 Re-viewed (All Views)](https://es-theme-playstation-x.tocapixels.com/thumbvideo/thumb-01.jpg)](https://www.youtube.com/watch?v=cbo0sx8Mk3Eb)